leibovic/baby-in-tow/README.md

 A simple React app for visualizing baby-friendly spots in Toronto.

+## Contributing

+To run the app locally, simply run `nmp install` and `npm run dev`.

+## Build Environments

+By default, all build environments point to our [production spreadsheet](https://docs.google.com/spreadsheets/d/1GxL136Eh5fK_6cTZQ1cW2Dmnq8Pn6hlFyWg9z7mgKek/edit#gid=1116228380).

+Netlify is configured to deploy a new preview environment for each PR, and we use those to validate code changes before merging.

+However, the `staging` branch is configured to point to our [staging spreadsheet](https://docs.google.com/spreadsheets/d/1FQJHr9FR8Qgprzh8ggxQs4_InP4bZIJhEwDgAlbcOAQ/edit#gid=1116228380).
+This environment is used for validating new data.
+We will continually rebase this branch on master, but otherwise no development will happen on it.

 ## Geocoding Addresses

 To update the source data spreadsheet with latitude/longitude, run `npm run geocode`.
 The script will prompt you to authenticate with the Baby in Tow application in order to write to the sheet.